 Also, turtles will need UVA and UVB lighting for warmth and health.
 Besides, basking is one of the favorite pastimes of turtles, requiring proper lighting, preferably sunlight.

 Yes, turtles need sunlight not just for one reason only but for many reasons.
 Whether they live in the wild or in captivity, sunlight is absolutely necessary for them.

 Basking is an integral part of turtles’ life whether they are captivated or living in the wild.
 If you don’t know what basking is, here’s a little insight for you.

 Basking refers to turtles sitting in a dry position for a few moments as it leaves the water.
-Turtles basking may last from a few minutes to few hours.
-Generally, they will find an elevated space such as rocks and tree trunks.
+Turtles basking may last from a few minutes to a few hours.
+Generally, they will find elevated spaces such as rocks and tree trunks.
 But if they find proper sunshine, they can lay flat and start basking literally in any space.

 Turtles will spend a massive time in the water.
 So, they become wet.
 It also means that they need to dry off their shell from time to time.
 Also, when turtles remain in the water for an extended period, it brings many risks for them.
 For instance, they will come across different fungi, algae, and bacteria that reside in water.
 These items are also found in ponds and turtle tanks that you build at home.

 Turtles combat the bacteria and fungi by drying off their skin and shell while basking in the sunlight.
 While manufacturers use different basking lights, allowing them to bask in natural sunlight is the best option.
 It will also help them improve their mood.